 ► Calculating tax & National Insurance for apprentices

-If an apprentice is being paid wages or a salary, then their pay is considered taxable income and therefore subject to the usual tax and National Insurance (NI) deductions, just like that of a regular employee.
+If an apprentice is being paid wages or a salary, then their pay is considered taxable and NICable income and therefore subject to the usual tax and National Insurance (NI) deductions, just like that of a regular employee.

 ► Automatic pension enrolment

 Apprentices are also subject to automatic pension enrolment rules.
 If an apprentice falls into the category of an "eligible jobholder", then they must be enrolled into a qualifying pension scheme.

 📌 An eligible jobholder is a worker who meets the following criteria